-Council is undertaking $10 million worth of kerb and channel, pavement rehabilitation, asphalt, footpath and drain relining renewal works across all nine divisions, with grant funding from the Queensland Government's Works for Queensland (W4Q) program.
+Council has undertaken $10 million worth of kerb and channel, pavement rehabilitation, asphalt, footpath and drain relining renewal works across all nine divisions, with grant funding from the Queensland Government's Works for Queensland (W4Q) program.

-The projects, which focus on suburban infrastructure, will enhance both the visual amenity and functionality of the suburbs.
+The projects, which focussed on suburban infrastructure, enhance both the visual amenity and functionality of the suburbs.

 - Kerb & Channel Renewal ($2.5 million)

 - Drain Relining ($2 million)